mhoeger/functions-docker-sample/README.md

 You can run your Azure function locally using the `func` command line tool.
 Alternatively, you can create a docker image and run that image locally.

 ### Running as an Azure Function locally
-The prerequisites for running locally as an Azure Function are:
+Prerequisites:
  - `node` - [Node.js](https://nodejs.org) v8+
  - `func` - command line tool for Azure Functions
     - Install using `npm i -g azure-functions-core-tools`. `npm` comes installed with [Node.js](https://nodejs.org)
  - _Recommended:_ [Visual Studio Code](https://code.visualstudio.com/download) and the Visual Studio Code [Azure Functions extension](https://code.visualstudio.com/tutorials/functions-extension/getting-started)

-To run this function with Visual Studio Code:
+To run and breakpoint debug this function with Visual Studio Code:
  - Press `F5`
  - Navigate to [http://localhost:7071/api/sayhello/My-Input](http://localhost:7071/api/sayhello/My-Input)